LabservNET/MC-Server-Status-API/README.md

 # Author
  - Created by LabservNET.
 Contributions are welcome!
- - Sollten probleme auftreten kontaktiert mich gerne auf Discord unter dem namen `_.emanuel_`
+ - If you have any problems, please contact me on Discord using my name `_.emanuel_`